terrylinooo/sliderm.js/README.md

 });
 ```

-The detailed demonstrations will be put on the official documentation website: [sliderm.com](sliderm.com).
+The detailed demonstrations will be put on the official documentation website.

 ## License